University of Toronto

 Public Transit, Residential Sorting and Labor Supply: Evidence and Theory from Lahore’s Bus Rapid Transit System.

-Public transit can transform how people live and work, yet its distributional effects remain unclear, particularly in developing cities where most households rely on walking or low-quality transit.
-This paper studies the Lahore Bus Rapid Transit (BRT) system to examine how mass transit reshapes residential sorting and labor supply.
-Using a newly constructed geo-spatial dataset, I show that younger, nuclear, non-college-educated households relocate closer to BRT corridors, resulting in an increased laborforce participation for men in these households.
+Public transit can transform how people live and work, yet its distributional effects remain unclear, particularly in developing cities where most households rely on low-quality transit.
+This paper studies the establishment of the Lahore Bus Rapid Transit (BRT) system to examine how mass transit reshapes residential sorting and household labor supply.
+Using a novel geo-spatial dataset,and exploiting the staggered roll-out of the planned BRT lines, I show that younger, nuclear, non-college-educated households relocate closer to BRT corridors, with greater labor force participation of men in these households.
 Women’s labor market participation, however, remains largely unchanged—consistent with tied-mover dynamics.
-To interpret these patterns, I build a quantitative spatial model that incorporates gender constraints, age-based mobility, and endogenous amenities and provides a framework for evaluating the welfare and inequality consequences of transit infrastructure in developing-country contexts.
+To interpret these patterns, I build a spatial model that incorporates gender specific constraints, age-based mobility, and endogenous amenities and provides a framework for evaluating the distributional welfare consequences of transit infrastructure in developing-country contexts.

 Working Papers